 Option Use to ALL Specify the A, Ci, Di, H, Ic, P, Ri, Ro, Sh, Sy and T attributes as a group.
 Primarily used to assign files these specific attributes.
 A (Archive needed) Indicate that the file has been modified since the last backup.
 Ci (Copy Inhibit) Prevent files from being copied.
-(Only for MAC files.)
+This attribute overrides the trustee Read right and File Scan right.
+Dc (Do not Compress) Prevent a file from being compressed.

-Option Use to Dc (Don't Compress) Prevent a file from being compressed (regardless of what the volume or directory is set to).
-Di (Delete Inhibit) Prevent a file from being deleted or copied over.
+Option Use to Di (Delete Inhibit) Prevent a file from being deleted or copied over.
+This attribute overrides the trustee Erase right.
+When it is enabled, no one, including the owner and network administrator, can deletet the directory or file.
+A trustee with the Modify right must disable this right to allow the directory or file to be deleted.
 Dm (Don't Migrate) Prevent a file from being migrated to a secondary backup system (regardless of what the volume or directory is set to).
 Ds (Don't Suballocate) Prevent an individual file from being suballocated, even if suballocation is enabled for the system.
 Use on files which are enlarged or appended to frequently, such as certain database files.
+This flag applies only to files in a NetWare Traditional File System volume.
 H (Hidden) Prevent a filename from being displayed with the DOS DIR command.
 The file can't be copied or deleted.
 Ic (Immediate compress) Compress a file as soon as the OS can.
 N (Normal) Specify the Rw attribute.
 P (Purge) Purge a file immediately if the file is deleted.
 Ri (Rename Inhibit) Prevent a file from being renamed.
 Ro (Read Only) Allow a file to only be read; it can't be written to or deleted (in other words, Ro includes Ri and Di).
 Rw (Read Write) Allow a file to be read and written to.
 Sh (Shareable) Allow a file to be used by several users simultaneously.
-Sy (System) Prevent a filename from being displayed with the DOS DIR command.
-It can't be copied or deleted.
-T (Transactional) Protect a file by using the Transaction Tracking System TM .
-X (Execute Only) Prevent a file from being copied or copied over.
-This attribute can be given only to .EXE or .COM files, and cannot be removed.
+This attribute is usually used with Read Only.
+Sy (System) System hides the directory or file so it does not appear in a file manager or directory listing.
+System is normally used with operating system files, such as Linux or NetWare system files.
+T (Transactional) Protect a file by using the Transaction Tracking SystemTM.
+X (Execute) Identifies executable files such as .exe and .com files.